inpsyde/composer-asset-compiler/README.md

 ## Build is done via javascript tools

-Even if the technology we use to collect the packages is Composer, so it is PHP, the only sane way to "build" frontend assets is using frontend technology.
+Even if the technology we use to collect the packages is Composer, so it is PHP, the only sane way to "build" frontend assets is to use frontend technology.

 What we do is to use Composer to run shell commands that will execute the frontend tools used to build assets.